nocode-js/sequential-workflow-machine/README.md

 }
 ```

 Prepare activities for your steps.
-The engine supports multiple types of activities.
+The machine supports multiple types of activities.
 The basic activity is the atom activity.
 It's a simple handler that executes an atomic step and updates the global state.

 ```ts
 import { createAtomActivity } from 'sequential-workflow-machine';